Ekleog/kannader/book/src/configuration_format.md

 exist are all written in C, and running such code unsandboxed would go against yuubind's safety motto.
 It would be surprising if not a single security flaw was present in Lua[^security].
-Another major issue of Lua is its exoticity.
+Another major issue of Lua is its being exotic.
 While other programs, like rspamd or nginx, already use or allow Lua scripting, system administrators usually are not fluent in Lua.

-This led to the research of another option.
-Option which arose with the idea of sandboxing a Lua VM: it is possible to run any kind of interpreter from within a sandbox.
+This led to searching for another option.
+Thus arose the idea of sandboxing a Lua VM: it is possible to run any kind of interpreter from within a sandbox.
 And a sandbox mechanism that recently gained quite a lot of traction is WebAssembly (thereafter abbreviated wasm).

 Wasm is *fast*.
 Wasm provides a sandbox.
 Wasm interpreters are designed for safety, as they run untrusted code found anywhere on the